Grizzlies assign Ivan Rabb to Memphis Hustle | Memphis Grizzlies

 Memphis Grizzlies General Manager Chris Wallace today announced the team assigned forward Ivan Rabb to the Memphis Hustle, the Grizzlies’ NBA G League affiliate.

-Rabb (6-10, 220) has appeared in 15 games (13 starts) for the Hustle and has averaged 15.8 points, 9.9 rebounds, 2.3 assists and 1.53 blocks in 28.8 minutes.
-The 20-year-old rookie, who was selected by the Orlando Magic with the 35th pick in the second round of the 2017 NBA Draft, has made three appearances for the Grizzlies this season.
+Rabb (6-10, 220) has appeared in 16 games (13 starts) for the Hustle and has averaged 15.9 points, 9.7 rebounds, 2.1 assists and 1.44 blocks in 28.5 minutes.
+The 20-year-old rookie, who was selected by the Orlando Magic with the 35th pick in the second round of the 2017 NBA Draft, has made four appearances for the Grizzlies this season, averaging 1.5 points and 1.0 rebounds in 2.0 minutes per game.
+In Saturday’s game against the Golden State Warriors, Rabb had season highs of four points and three rebounds while shooting 2-of-2 from the field.

 Fans who want to support the Memphis Grizzlies and purchase 2017/18 Season Tickets, can do so now by calling (901) 888-HOOP or going online to grizzlies.com.
 For more information on the Grizzlies, ‘like’ Memphis Grizzlies on Facebook or follow on Twitter (@memgrizz).